Decor Ideas

 • -Ignoring layout and then wondering why the room still feels off.

-If you want the mood-board side of this topic to get even more specific, feng shui aesthetic, feng shui home decorating, and feng shui color palette ideas are the best next reads.
+If you want the mood-board side of this topic to get more specific, feng shui aesthetic, feng shui home decorating, and feng shui color palette ideas are the best next reads.

 Frequently Asked Questions

-What does feng shui inspiration usually look like?
+What does feng shui inspiration look like?

 How do I use feng shui inspiration without copying a room exactly?